theMK2k/bigbox3d/README.md

 ## Usage

-Place the contents of this .zip file in your web directory.
+Place the contents of the .zip file in your web directory.

 Make sure you have 6 image files for each box according to each side of the box: